Kiszuriwalilibori/books/README.md

 junk files removed
 link to fetch details stored for re-fetch after page refresh

+### 1.5.3

+promise.allSettled for better fetching performance applied

+### 1.5.4

+When getting number of books, now only data for 1 is taken to limit transfer.
+Also, some redundant code is removed

 ### Todos

 ----001 convertToPolish pewnie trza by przerobić na mapę